 The U.S. Department of Housing and Urban Development (HUD) changed its CDBG and Home Investment Partnerships (HOME) program requirements for reporting Program Income (PI) (24 Code of Federal Regulations CFR), Parts 91 and 92).
 CDBG information required by 24 CFR 91.320(k)(1)(iv) includes the following: a description of each of the local accounts, including the name of the local entity administering the funds, contact information for the entity administering the funds, the amounts expected to be available during the program year, the eligible activity type(s) expected to be carried out with the program income, and the national objective(s) served with the funds.
-In addition, the HOME Interim Rule (12/2/16) requires that uncommitted program income, repaid funds, or recaptured funds received during the program, the state may choose to include program income funds that are expected to be received during the program year if the state plans to commit these funds during the program year.
-As part of the CDBG program redesign, HCD will be implementing new program income (PI) reuse agreements with new PI reporting requirements are currently in development and will be rolled out with the new method of distribution, Notice of Funding Availability (NOFA), and applications.
+In addition, the HOME Interim Rule (12/2/16) requires that uncommitted program income, repaid funds, or recaptured funds received during the previous program year must be described in the Annual Plan (AP).
+Pursuant to 24 CFR 91.320(k)(2)(i) for the HOME program, the state may choose to include program income funds that are expected to be received during the program year if the state plans to commit these funds during the program year.
+As part of the CDBG program redesign, HCD will be implementing new program income (PI) reuse agreements with new PI reporting requirements intended to meet HUD's requirements and to encourage PI expenditures on eligible activities.
+The new agreements are currently in development and will be rolled out with the new method of distribution, Notice of Funding Availability (NOFA), and applications.